pnp/blog/content/post/getting-started-with-unit-testing-spfx/index.md

     }
   ...
 ```

-What is happening here is:
+What is happening here is

  * Transforming ts and tsx files using ts-jest - effectively we add support for typescript in our unit tests
  * testRegex - we basically define what files we will consider as a unit test file
  * moduleFileExtensions - we define what files are considered modules in our solution.
 I would consider it optional, unless You are using some .js files in the solution.
 The order matters so we want to give typescript files priority over javascript files and jest defaults to js over ts.